McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays third line of file iacta
+A file cutting an iron without noise